 Back sleeping is one of the most common sleeping positions, and some say that is is the best position as well.
 Especially, medical advisors and doctors are very much likely to suggest this as the best sleeping position that one can sleep through.

 In terms of comfort and soothe, many people find it very adaptable.
 And we don’t have a point to strongly disagree with them.
 But like every other sleeping positions, you have to deal with a few issues as well.
-As an example, sleep apnea and snoring is a couple of them.
+As an example, sleep apnea and snoring are a couple of them.

 There are a few variations of the back sleeping positions, and that is called the starfish position.
 IN a starfish position, you would involve your arms being up and put around the pillow.